Valencia: 2-3 Day Itinerary Ideas

-Back in 2012 I found myself living in Valencia, Spain.
-I slowly developed an itinerary for whenever anyone would visit me.
-It ended up being perfect for first time visitors to see the best of the city in just a few days.
+This itinerary is perfect for first time visitors to see the best of the city in just a few days.
 Whenever I hosted a visitor to “my” city, this is how I split it up!

 -

-Marqués de Dos Aguas – An ornate early 18th century estate (well, technically a “rococco palace”) with a ceramics museum inside.
+Marqués de Dos Aguas – An ornate early 18th century estate (well, technically a “rococo palace”) with a ceramics museum inside.
 If you don’t want to go in, just look at its gorgeous exterior!

 -

 Plaza de la Reina – One of many beautiful Spanish plazas, this one is notable because it has an epic view of the Cathedral.
 Near to the church entry, try a Valencian beverage specialty called horchata at the historic Horchatería Santa Catalina!
 Be sure to also order some fartones to dip in it!
+(Valencia in 3 days)

 -

 Cathedral of Valencia – Constructed at the end of the 13th century, this site was at one point a mosque, and now a Catholic church home to the legendary Holy Grail.
-The interior of the church is worth a visit, but climbing the bell tower (added in 1459) and its 300ish steps is a MUST.
-For just a few euros you can climb the winding stairs to the top of the cathedral, and spend time near the old bell (“El Miguelete”), while also enjoying a fabulous view!
+The interior is worth a visit, but climbing the bell tower (added in 1459) and its 300ish steps is a MUST.

 -